coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 Internally, the official components for the Coder plugin use one shared query key prefix value (`CODER_QUERY_KEY_PREFIX`) for every single query and mutation.
 This ensures that all Coder-based queries share a common root, and can be easily vacated from the query cache in response to certain events like the user unlinking their Coder account (basically "logging out").

 This same prefix is exported to users of the plugin.
-When using the Coder SDK with React Query, it is **strongly, strongly** recommended that you use this same query prefix.
+When using the Coder SDK with Tanstack Query, it is **strongly, strongly** recommended that you use this same query prefix.
 It lets custom components and Coder components share the same underlying data (reducing the total number of requests).
 But the plugin is also set up to monitor queries with this prefix, so it can automate cache management and has more ways of detecting expired auth tokens.

 ## Performing queries